MicroEJ/docs/SDKUserGuide/repository.rst

 Central Repository
 ==================

 The Central Repository is the module repository distributed and maintained by MicroEJ Corp.
-It contains Foundation Library APIs and numerous Add-On Libraries.
+It contains a selection of production-grade modules such as Foundation Libraries, Add-On Libraries and :ref:`Packs <pack_overview>`.

 Use
 ---